[HISTORY: Adopted by the Township Committee of the Township of Woolwich 10-21-2019 by Ord. No. 2019-18. Amendments noted where applicable.]

 The Township of Woolwich is not responsible for compliance or enforcement of the Freshwater Protection Act, Flood Hazard Area Control Act and associated transition areas or buffer zones.
 The actions of the Tree Specialist in granting or denying an application to remove or harvest tress shall not be construed as a confirmation of the presence or absence of freshwater wetlands or transition areas on the site of the proposed activity, or any portion thereof or a confirmation of compliance with the FWPA.

-If there is any question whether the site of the proposed activity is located in a freshwater wetland or transition area, the Township of Woolwich strongly recommends that the person proposing to engage in such activity request a letter of interpretation from NJDEP confirming the presence or absence of such regulated areas.
+If there is any question whether the site of the proposed activity is located in a freshwater wetland, transition area, flood hazard area, or other areas regulated by NJAC 7:7A and NJAC 7:13 on a site, the Township of Woolwich strongly recommends that the person proposing to engage in such activity apply for a letter of interpretation (LOI) line verification from NJDEP Division of Land Use Regulation (DLURP) confirming the presence, absence and boundaries of such regulated areas.
 Questions regarding compliance should be referred to NJDEP or lawyer and/or wetlands consultant.
+Application requirements for a LOI can be found at N.J.A.C.
+7:7A-16.3.

 As used in this chapter, the following terms shall have the meanings indicated: